mitya8128/auto_analyze/README.md

 #### Notes
 - Checks for Python type hints in function arguments and return types.
-- If a type hint is present, it inserts a corresponding isinstance check.
+- If a type hint is present, it inserts a corresponding isinstance check (now it's only for simple types).
 - If no type hints are provided, the tool falls back to a general None check.
 - So, consequently, additionally to CrossHair checks, it could serve as additional python type-checking tool